Paul Ingrassia (lawyer): Domestic and political affairs

 Following the 2020 presidential election, Ingrassia called for Trump to declare martial law and called for secession if efforts to overturn the election failed.
 He denounced Sebastian Gorka for rebuking a post that called for vice president Mike Pence—whom Ingrassia previously compared to well-known traitors Marcus Junius Brutus and Judas Iscariot—to be arrested and hanged.
-He has called for reparations from the descendants of slaves to the descendants of slave owners.
 Ingrassia has referred to federal workers as "parasites" and "bugmen".